-Undertaker works notifications are strictly controlled and it is only the Transport and Network Management Unit that can agree flexibility to the timescale requirements, if they don't then Undertakers are required to adhere to the Notice periods below.
+Undertaker works notifications are strictly controlled and it is only the Transport and Network Management Unit that can agree flexibility to the timescale requirements, if they don't then Undertakers are required to adhere to the Notice periods shown in Table 5.
 Please bear these timescales in mind when programming your works.